AgonConsole8/agon-docs/docs/FAQ.md

 - A PS/2 compatible keyboard
 - A micro USB card

-NB:
+!!! note

     - The original Agon Light requires a PS/2 keyboard, or a USB keyboard that supports the PS/2 protocol with a USB to PS/2 adaptor.
     - The Agon Light 2 requires a USB keyboard that supports the PS/2 protocol, or a PS/2 keyboard with a PS/2 to USB adaptor.

 ## Does Agon support CP/M?